+Giesecke has moved the program to the top of the WAC since the move to DI.
 Giesecke guided the Lopes to a historic 2017-18 season, which included WAC Coach of the Year honors for GCU capturing the WAC Championship and earning an NCAA Regional berth.
 The Lopes saw their Golfstat ranking nearly crack the top 100 before finishing at No. 103.

 Giesecke came to GCU from South Florida, where she had been an assistant coach under Marci Kornegay since 2013.
 While at USF, Giesecke helped the program rise in the national rankings and coached standout Ashley Burke to all-conference status and an NCAA regional berth.